Table of Content

 language_mapping: If you use language codes other than the standard ISO ones (ISO 639-1, ISO 639-2, or ISO 639-3), the integration lets you set up custom one-to-one language mappings.
 You'll need to add a language_mapping section to the YAML configuration file.

-The configuration follows a YAML syntax, and users can define a list of individual files or use regular expressions to match multiple files at once.
+The configuration follows a YAML syntax, and users can define a list of individual files or use regular expressions to match multiple files simultaneously.
 Illustrated examples can be found below:

-pr_branch_name: If you want to specify the name that will be used for a PR when pushing translations back to GitHub, then you can use this parameter under the settings options like the following example.
-Please note that <br_unique_id> is a string hash that is automatically generated by the system.
+pr_branch_name: If you want to specify the name used for a PR when pushing translations back to GitHub, you can use this parameter under settings like the following example.
+Please note that <br_unique_id> is a string hash automatically generated by the system.

 ignore_dirs: If you want to exclude one or more than one directory/folder (include absolute paths when using this parameter), then you can include this parameter in your configuration file as follows: